 Luxfer's potential and actual impacts on human rights are evaluated regularly.
 In an effort to assess the Company's compliance with applicable laws and ethical standards, Luxfer maintains a Legal & Compliance Scorecard covering all our manufacturing locations and corporate functions.
-Managed by Luxfer's General Counsel and Company Secretary, the Scorecard considers key data sources, including the percentage of completed compliance trainings; whistleblowing or other compliance reports; lawsuits and government actions; supplier compliance with Luxfer's Third Party Code of Conduct; and corporate policy management and attestations from employees.
+Managed by Luxfer's General Counsel and Company Secretary, the Scorecard considers key data sources, including the percentage of completed compliance trainings; whistleblowing or other compliance reports; lawsuits and government actions; compliance with Luxfer's Third Party Code of Conduct; and corporate policy management and attestations from employees.
 Luxfer's General Counsel tracks Scorecard progress and reports results to the Board's Nominating and Governance Committee on a quarterly basis.
-In 2023, we intend to use a variation of the metrics reported as part of the Legal & Compliance Scorecard as Key Performance Indicators to measure the effectiveness of steps being taken on matters related to modern slavery and human rights.
+In 2025, we intend to use a variation of the metrics reported as part of the Legal & Compliance Scorecard as Key Performance Indicators to measure the effectiveness of steps being taken on matters related to modern slavery, human rights, and supply chain responsibility.

-To further evaluate our human rights compliance and performance, we benchmark our practices against external indices, namely Institutional Shareholder Services (ISS) Environmental, Social, and Governance QualityScore Ratings, to ensure that our approach is in line with industry best practices, established standards, and recognised challenges.
+2025 Key Performance Indicators

-Luxfer has continued to maintain the best possible rating under ISS' QualityScore Ratings in the "Social" Category since achieving this score in December 2020.
-2 The "Social" Category assesses our human rights, labor, health and safety, supply chain and ethical sourcing practices.
+To further evaluate our human rights compliance and performance, we benchmark our practices against external indices, including various ESG rating agencies, to ensure that our approach is in line with industry best practices, established standards, and recognised challenges.
+Luxfer has achieved best possible ratings with respect to our Social practices, including through regular assessment of our human rights, labor, health and safety, and supply chain and ethical sourcing processes.
+While these ratings vary from time to time, we continue to maintain overall rankings above the average scores of our industry peers.